London Grammar announce an intimate show in a mystery location in Australia

 Right now, that is all we know – and you can enter the ballot here.

 In the past 12 months, London Grammar have racked up headline slots everywhere from Glastonbury to Late Night With Jimmy Fallon, with critics breathlessly praising lead singer Hannah Reid's soaring vocals.
-Here's what Time Out Sydney had to say at their last Sydney appearance:
+Here's what we had to say at their last Sydney appearance:

 “We already knew frontwoman Hannah Reid had the voice of an angel, but hearing her live and inside an intimate theatre took it to another level… (Reid) hypnotized the crowd with her towering, billowy vocals.”.